-To Texas Instruments' and TI Tucson's knowledge, there are currently no plans, arrangement or understandings between any selling securityholders and any underwriter, broker-dealer or agent regarding the sale of the notes and the underlying Texas Instruments common stock by the selling securityholders.
-In addition, neither Texas Instruments nor TI Tucson can assure you that any selling securityholder will not transfer, devise or gift the notes and the underlying Texas Instruments common stock by other means not described in this prospectus.
+To Texas Instruments' knowledge, there are currently no plans, arrangement or understandings between any selling securityholders and any underwriter, broker-dealer or agent regarding the sale of the notes and the underlying Texas Instruments common stock by the selling securityholders.
+In addition, Texas Instruments cannot assure you that any selling securityholder will not transfer, devise or gift the notes and the underlying Texas Instruments common stock by other means not described in this prospectus.